relaxware/terstprojekt/README.txt

-Alles gelöscht und von vorne angefangen
+Alles von vorne No 1
-Ich bin hothot

-Master-changes
-Gleicher Stand Online und Lokal